sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 It's one single index for time series and cross-sections representations, but there will be more than one when the data are represented as a flat view of observations.

-The *value* in the name/value pair is an array containing the observation value (first position), the indices of the corresponding values of `attributes` presented at `observation` level (any following position up to the number of `attributes` defined at  `observation` level), and the indices of the corresponding values of `annotations` of that observation (any following position).
-Therefore, elements after the observation value are for the `observation` level `attributes` and for `annotations` of that observation.
+The *value* in the name/value pair is an array containing first the values of **all** *measures* or the indexes of these values, depending on the presence of the `values` array in the component definition, followed by the values of **all** *attributes* presented at `observation` level or the indexes of these values, depending on the presence of the `values` array in the component definition, and last the indexes of the values of all `annotations` of that observation.
+Therefore, the array elements after the `measures` are for the `observation` level `attributes` and for `annotations` of that observation.
 Elements for `annotations` are only included if there are `annotations` for that observation. **If `annotations` are present for an observation, then all `attributes` defined at `observation` level must be included.** Otherwise,